getzep/zep-js/README.md

 ### searchMemory

-- `searchMemory(sessionId: string, searchPayload: SearchPayload, limit?: number)`: Searches the memory of a specific session based on the search payload provided.
+- `searchMemory(sessionId: string, searchPayload: MemorySearchPayload, limit?: number)`: Searches the memory of a specific session based on the search payload provided.
   - `sessionID`: The ID of the session for which the memory should be searched.
-  - `searchPayload`: The `SearchPayload` object containing the search criteria.
+  - `searchPayload`: The `MemorySearchPayload` object containing the search criteria.
   - `limit`: (Optional) Limit on the number of search results returned.
   - Returns: A promise that resolves to an array of `SearchResult` objects.
 ---